How to Apply Engineering Number Format in Excel – 2 Methods

 Output of Custom Number Format

-Tips: You can customize the number of decimal points as you need.
+Tips: You can customize the number of decimal places.

-Here, I typed more zeros to control the decimal points.
+Here, more zeros were entered to control decimal places.

 Custom Number Format